eggsactly/arduino-wardriving/README.md

 * ~~A PCB design that I'm working on~~
 * A better antenna for GPS and WiFi, that will help to speed up satellite lock-up and enlarge WiFi coverage

-## What is different in this fork ##
+## What is different in this fork
-* Used parts from one vendor, Adafruit, for A E S T H E T I C purposes and to eliminate need to make custom circuit board.
+* Used parts from one vendor, Adafruit, for the A E S T H E T I C. This eliminates need to make custom circuit board as well.
 * Took out previously recorded check, I felt checking to see if an AP was already recorded would become inefficient over time, so it was removed.
 * Put the output CSV into Wigle CSV format.
+* Added way to verify we have a fix on GPS location.

 ## What do you need to configure?
 Nothing, but you can: